Plužine: Location

-Town is located near the Piva lake (Pivsko) in the northwestern mountainous region of Montenegro, close to the Durmitor National Park area.
-Plužine is the administrative centre of Plužine Municipality and also unofficial centre of Piva region, named after the Piva River and historical tribe of Piva (Pivljani).
+The municipality of Plužine is the seventh municipality in Montenegro in terms of area.
+The municipality is located in the north-west of Montenegro, along the border of Bosnia and Herzegovina.
+The town is located near the Piva lake (Pivsko) in the northwestern mountainous region of Montenegro, close to the Durmitor National Park area.
+Plužine is the administrative centre of the Plužine Municipality and also the unofficial centre of the Piva region, named after the Piva River and the historical tribe of Piva (Pivljani).

 Population

-Plužine is administrative centre of Plužine municipality, which in 2011 had a population of 3,235.
-The town of Plužine itself has 1,341 citizens.
+Plužine is the administrative centre of the Plužine municipality, which in 2023 had a population of 2,232.
+The town of Plužine itself had 1,102 citizens.

+History

+Historically, it is the region of Old Herzegovina and is located in the central parts of Old Herzegovina.
+It was annexed by Montenegro after the Berlin Congress in 1878.